 It's also essential to understand the scope of work for a strategy.
 Localization isn't a one-size-fits-all process.
 For some projects, it might make sense to localize everything; for others, it might make sense to localize as you gain more customers gradually.
 Figure out the proper scope for your product first, so you don't overstep boundaries of time and finances.

 Translate and Localize

 Once your research is complete and you have a strategy in place, it's time to move forward.
 This includes preparing relevant information for translation and localization.
 Translation services providers such as MotionPoint use content localization tools to translate and localize content successfully.
 What are your options when it comes to localization?
-MotionPoint offers comprehensive end-to-end solutions for translation and localisation technology, including:
+MotionPoint offers comprehensive end-to-end solutions for translation and localisation company technology, including: